Riodigital-de/passbolt-docker-compose/README.md

 2. Make sure you have docker and docker-compose up and running

-3. Open the .env file in the projects root directory with your favored editorand change the values to your needs Have a look at [the section on the contens of .env](#contents-of-.env) to see what every entry does
+3. Open the .env file in the projects root directory with your favored editor and change the values to your needs Have a look at [the section on the contens of .env](#contents-of-env) to see what every entry does

 4. Unless you already have a set of gpg keys you want to use, generate a key pair.
 From the root directory of the project run
     ```bash